James-Wirth/ai-graph/README.md

 ## Example: Physics lesson with Newton and Einstein

-Here's an example of a simple graph-based workflow, which routes your Physics question to Newton or Einstein depending on the content.
+Here's a (contrived) example of a simple graph-based workflow, which routes your Physics question to Newton or Einstein depending on the content.
 We'll also show how to hook up some simple external tools.

 <p align="center" style="margin: 30px 0;">
   <img src="https://github.com/user-attachments/assets/5ab111c8-771c-4c59-a7a2-70ce32a0bd94" alt="physics_workflow" width="500" />